MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2webresourcerequest.md

 > public HRESULT [get_Content](#get_content)(IStream ** content)

-POST data would be here.
-If a stream is set, which will override the message body, the stream must have all the content data available by the time this response's WebResourceRequested event deferral is completed.
-Stream should be agile or be created from a background STA to prevent performance impact to the UI thread.
-Null means no content data.
-IStream semantics apply (return S_OK to Read calls until all data is exhausted).
+POST data should be here.
+If a stream is set, which overrides the message body, the stream must have all the content data available by the time the `WebResourceRequested` event deferral of this response is completed.
+Stream should be agile or be created from a background STA to prevent performance impact to the UI thread. `Null` means no content data. `IStream` semantics apply (return `S_OK` to `Read` runs until all data is exhausted).

 #### get_Headers